jeremyfelt/Automatic-Featured-Image-Posts/readme.md

 1. An overview of the Automatic Featured Image Posts settings screen.

 ## Changelog

+### 0.8
+* Compatibility check with upcoming WordPress 3.5, all is a go!
+* Fix post time bug to account for WordPress timezone setting. props Matthew Harris
+* Add filter to new post date so that it can be modified.
+* General code style cleaning

 ### 0.7
 * Fix a couple bugs with saving options when post formats aren't yet enabled.